curl/everything-curl/libcurl/drive/multi.md

     } while (transfers_running);

 The fourth argument to `curl_multi_wait`, set to 1000 in the example above, is a timeout in milliseconds.
-It is the longest time the function will wait for any activity before it returns anyway.
+It is the longest time the function waits for any activity before it returns anyway.
 You do not want to lock up for too long before calling `curl_multi_perform` again as there are timeouts, progress callbacks and more that may lose precision if you do so.